ovh/docs/pages/platform/databases/postgresql_03_connect_cli/guide.en-gb.md

 Please read the [official PostgreSQL documentation](https://www.postgresql.org/docs/current/database-roles.html){.external} to select the right roles for your use-case.

-In our example, we will simple reset **avnadmin** password.
+In our example, we will simply reset the **avnadmin** password.

-Once created or updated, the user has to be ready and with the "Enabled" status in the control panel.
+Once created or updated, the user has to be ready and have the status "Enabled" in the Control Panel.

 ![User ready](images/user_enabled.png){.thumbnail}

-#### Step 2: Authorize incoming connections from the PostgreSQL client
+#### Step 2: Authorise incoming connections from the PostgreSQL client

 In this step, select the `Authorised IP's`{.action} tab (Access Control List).
 By default, a Public Cloud Database does not accept any form of connection from the outside world.
-Like this we can help prevent intrusive connection attempts.
+This can help to prevent intrusive connection attempts.

-Click to authorize a new IP, and enter the previously found IP of your remote client.
+Click to authorise a new IP, and enter the previously found IP of your remote client.
 In our case we will enter 109.190.200.59.

 ![Add an IP](images/ip_whitelist.png){.thumbnail}